 Remember back in the 90s when one of the most beloved beauty products was Sun-In?
 Maybe you had your own bottle or maybe you snuck spritzes out of your sister's.
 Whatever the case may be, there was nothing quite as satisfying as spritzing your strands with a seemingly-magical solution only to look noticeably blonder (and, okay, often brassier) after just a few hours in the sun.

 While Sun-In still exists today, in the age of DIY beauty, we can’t help but wonder: Do you know how the product works in the first place?
-The lightening effect achieved by Sun-In is actually occurs because of one of its key ingredients: lemon juice.
+The lightning effect achieved by Sun-In actually occurs because of one of its key ingredients: lemon juice.
 In fact, next to water, hydrogen peroxide, and aloe lead juice, it’s the fourth most abundant ingredient in the nostalgic beauty buy.
 Which begs the question: Can you lighten your hair with a simple spritz of lemon?

 To find out just that, we chatted with a couple of celebrity colorists for the 4-1-1 on all things citric acid and hair.
 Keep reading to learn everything there is to know about using lemon juice for hair.